Peace of Mind: Traveling Amid the Fear of Terrorism

 - We'll continue to monitor the situation around the world.

-- Attacks in Istanbul, Brussels, Paris, Mali, Jakarta, and Burkina Faso over the past year demonstrate that serious incidents can occur anywhere.
+- Attacks in London, Istanbul, Brussels, Paris, Mali, Jakarta, and Burkina Faso over the past two years demonstrate that serious incidents can occur anywhere.

 - The likelihood of being involved in a terrorist incident is very, very small.